dhruv1294/HomeDecorVR/README.md

 ### `example/` Directory

 The example directory contains an application built using the core blueprint3d javascript building blocks.
 It adds html, css, models, textures, and more javascript to tie everything together.

-## License

-This project is open-source!
-See LICENSE.txt for more information.